reihnagm/RESTful-API-Hiring-Channel-App-JS-Express/README.md

 ### ENDPOINT
 GET api/v1/engineers
 GET api/v1/engineers/profile/:slug
 POST api/v1/engineers
 PATCH api/v1/engineers/:id
 POST api/v1/engineers/profile

 GET api/v1/companies
 GET api/v1/companies/profile/:slug
 POST api/v1/companies
 PATCH api/v1/companies/:id
 POST api/v1/companies/profile

 ### HOW TO USE
-You can test API via Postman or I finished building a website to consume this API.
+Import SQL "hiring_channel_app.sql" to your database and you can test API via Postman or I finished building a website to consume this API.
 Check this : [React-Redux-Hiring-Channel-Website](https://github.com/reihnagm/React-Redux-Hiring-Channel-Website)

 ### Problem with Bcrypt-JS
 - if you Linux user and new migrate to Windows, maybe getting an error when installing npm, in my case, specify package "bcrypt", try to uninstall "npm uninstall bcrypt" and install "bcrypt-nodejs".